-HWH has several different size pump motors, a 3 inch dia., a 3.7 inch dia. and a 4.5 inch dia. motor.
-When the power unit has a 3 or 3.7 inch motor, a minimum number 2 gauge battery cable should be used to connect the power supply to the pump motor relays.
+HWH has several different size pump motors, a 3 inch dia and a 4.5 inch dia. motor.
+When the power unit has a 3 inch motor a minimum number 2 gauge battery cable should be used to connect the power supply to the pump motor relays.
 A 150 amp fuse or circuit breaker should be used if circuit protection is required.
-Most aftermarket systems utilize the 3 or 3.7 inch motor, and a 5 foot number 2 gauge battery cable is usually supplied with these power units.
+Most aftermarket systems utilize the 3 inch motor and a 5 foot number 2 gauge battery cable is usually supplied with these power units.
 A longer cable may be used, but depending on the length of cable needed, the gauge size of the cable may need to be increased to limit voltage drop.
 If a 4.5 inch dia. motor is used, the battery cable size should be increased to a minimum number 1 gauge cable with a 200 amp fuse or circuit breaker used when circuit protection is required.